Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

-If your baby has any conditions, illnesses, or disabilities that make them a bit more fragile or difficult to take care of than a regular baby, then you probably want to hold off on leaving them with a sitter for a while.
+If your baby has any medical conditions, illnesses, or disabilities that make them a bit more fragile or difficult to take care of than a healthy baby, you will probably want to hold off on leaving them with a sitter for a while longer.

-Similarly, if your baby is having problems related to feeding, you'll need to hold off from hiring a babysitter.
-If your child refuses to take milk from a bottle and exclusively breastfeeds, that's something you'll need to figure out before you're able to leave them for extended periods of time.
+Similarly, if your baby is having problems related to feeding, you'll need to wait until that has improved before hiring a babysitter.
+If your child refuses to take milk from a bottle and exclusively breastfeeds, that's something you'll need to figure out before you're able to leave for extended periods of time.

-You can probably leave your baby with a sitter sooner than you guessed!
-You'll want a couple of weeks after you bring your baby home to get into a routine and make sure that they're eating.
-But if they're healthy and everything seems okay, you can start leaving your child with someone else even within the first month after they're born.
+You can probably feel good about leaving your baby with a sitter sooner than you guessed!
+You'll want a couple of weeks to get into a routine and make sure that they're eating well and gaining weight.
+But if they're healthy and everything seems okay, you can start leaving your child with a special someone even within the first month after they're born.

-Leaving your baby with someone else can benefit their social development and help reduce separation anxiety when they get older, and can help benefit their development as well.
+Leaving your baby with someone else can benefit their social development and help reduce separation anxiety.
 But don't feel pressured into leaving your baby before you're ready.
-Start slow and leave your baby with their grandparents for a couple of hours if you aren't ready to hire a stranger to babysit your child yet.
+Start slow and leave your baby with grandparents or another family member for a couple of hours if you aren't ready to hire someone to babysit your child yet.

-Raising a baby is one of the most physically and emotionally demanding things that you'll go through.
-So don't feel guilty about getting a babysitter so make some "me time" for yourself.
+Having a baby is one of the most physically and emotionally demanding things that you'll go through.
+So don't feel guilty about getting a babysitter to create some "me time" for yourself.
 Whether that means going out for dinner, seeing a movie, getting your hair done, or even just having a peaceful bath, be sure to allow yourself to enjoy some time away from baby for a recharge, and you will end up being a more relaxed parent.